PixelCaldera/Hedge-born/items_and_inventory.md

 Once all Usage dots are marked, the item is depleted or destroyed.

 If an item can be retrieved after use such as arrows or a trap, test luck to see if the item suffered damage, and mark Usage on a failure.

-Usage is also used to measure time.
-A flask of oil that has been set on fire will burn a number of rounds equal to it's remaining usage, the effects of poison last a number of rounds equal to the usage applied.
-Using Usage to adjudicate other time measurements involving items is encouraged.

 ### Quality
 Quality is used in place of Usage for items that can be repaired, such as weapons and armor.
 It costs 10% of an items value to repair one Quality dot.